- Antineoplaston treatment

 In 1993, the National Cancer Institute sponsored clinical trials to investigate the antitumor potential of antineoplastons in patients with brain tumors (4).
 The trials were closed 2 years later as poor patient accrual precluded conclusions about treatment efficacy.
 In addition, a Mayo clinic study found no benefit (1).
 Antineoplastons have also been tested in patients with gliomas (6) (7) (8) (10), but lack of a rigid scientific approach in these studies has been questioned (9) (11).
 A preliminary study of antineoplastons adjunctive to hepatic arterial infusion post-hepatectomy did not improve overall survival, although cancer-specific survival was higher (12).
 The status of other clinical trials using antineoplastons as investigational drugs for various cancers remains unknown (5).

 Adverse reactions observed include confusion, sleepiness, and exacerbation of underlying seizures, headache, vomiting, fatigue, stomach fullness, and phlebitis.

 Mechanism of Action

-The proposed mechanisms for the anticancer activity of antineoplastons include activation of the tumor suppressor gene p53 by phenylacetate (PN) and AS2-1, metabolites of A10 (3-phenyl-acetylamino-2, 6-peperidinedione) (2).
-Phenylacetylglutamine (PG), the main component of A10-I, is thought to inhibit uptake of amino acids that are essential for cancer cell growth (2).
-A10 was shown in a study to inhibit neutrophil apoptosis in breast cancer cells.
+Proposed mechanisms for the anticancer activity of antineoplastons include activation of the tumor suppressor gene p53 by phenylacetate and AS2-1, metabolites of A10 (3-phenyl-acetylamino-2, 6-peperidinedione) (2).
+Phenylacetylglutamine, the main component of A10-I, may inhibit uptake of amino acids that are essential for cancer cell growth (2).
+A10 inhibited neutrophil apoptosis in breast cancer cells.
 Since depletion of neutrophils is associated with development of cancer, researchers suggest a role for A10 as an adjuvant therapy for breast cancer (3).